 What Employers Can See in a Background Check

-Job-seeker’s Rights During Background Screening
+Job Seekers’ Rights During Background Screens

-Providing Proper Consent for a Background Screening
+Providing Proper Consent for a Background Check

-Obtaining a copy of the report
+Obtaining a Copy of the Report

 What Employers Can Legally Screen For

-What Employers Cannot Consider
+What Employers Cannot Consider in a Background Check

 State-Specific Background Check Laws